Aizmik/FronEndDev-in-30-days/README.md

 Also, this is the first day where I actually watched a software development YouTube video for fun.
 Hello?
 Something is definitely wrong here.

+## Day 5

+Whoah, I'm up for a little bit of challenge - because just in 25 days I would have to send out resumes, but my skills are stallig for now.
+Today we'll be recreating the traackr website.

+___
+(I almoust forgot to commit, what a dummy)
+___
+Spent a good 2 hours setting up personal VPN and registering on twihter (probably a mistake, but I want to document my process there too so I could grasp a little bit of clout which will help me find a job)